Propane Prices – Historical Graph

 Propane is a hydrocarbon found along with natural gas and crude oil deposits.
 It is processed from natural gas processing and crude oil refining through extraction.

 Fractionation is a propane extraction process.
 This process involves heating and cooling natural gas or crude oil to separate different components.
-Propane’s boiling point is lower compared to other hydrocarbons.
+Additionally, propane’s boiling point is lower compared to other hydrocarbons.

-Since propane’s main function is a heating fuel for homes and businesses, it is just right that the fall and winter seasons are their highest demand peak.
+While propane production is present throughout the year, certain seasons prove its marketability.
+Also, since propane mainly functions as a heating fuel for homes and businesses, it is just right that the fall and winter seasons are their demand peak.

-In countries with harsh winter seasons such as Canada, Russia, and Norway, propane demand starts earlier and lasts longer while in countries with milder winter propane demand is relatively short.
+In countries with harsh winter seasons such as Canada, Russia, and Norway, propane demand starts earlier and lasts longer than in countries with milder winters.

-During winter seasons, one important factor is usually attributed to propane supply, demand, and prices; supply disruptions due to extreme weather conditions such as blizzards.
-Apart from this, common reasons such as natural gas and crude oil prices always come to play in propane price fluctuation.
+Additionally, during winter, supply disruptions are the game changers in propane supply, demand, and prices due to extreme weather conditions such as blizzards.
+Apart from this, natural gas and crude oil prices always play price fluctuation.